andrewchw/jcai-v2/DEVELOPMENT.md

 3. **Integration Testing**
    - Verify end-to-end flow from UI to LLM to Jira and back
    - Test error handling when services are unavailable
    - Check authentication token refresh mechanisms
+   - Use the Token Dashboard to monitor OAuth status in real-time

 ## Deployment